-Corridor Regional Bus Connections Rail Park and Ride Key Trunk and Regional Roads Typical Congestion Locations on Trunk and Regional network 4 Kincardine A key link for service between Glasgow and Falkirk, and Dundee, St Andrews, Dunfermline, Kirkcaldy, Glenrothes and Alloa None - Alloa via Stirling only None Kincardine and Clackmannanshire bridges, M876 connection to M9 Congestion on Kincardine Bridge and at Kincardine Bridge / Clackmannanshire Bridge roundabout Protectings Byed Change Borders - Lanarkshire None None None - but connects to Glasgow rail options in South Lanarkshire (e.g., Lanark, Carluke) A72 Routes are typically congestion free Personal service of the service of t Clackman- nanshire north east (external) FirstBus provide connections to Stirling and Kinross None None A91 - links Clackmannanshire and west Fife to M90 at Kinross and Stirling Routes are typically congestion free but evidence of congestion through the biggest settlements on the A91.
-Transformed and the second and the s

-Finally, Scotland's national transport model has been used to provide a benchmark of regional flows (for all travel purposes) along these corridors at the network level, for firstly bus and train as shown in Figure 5.14, and secondly car / commercial vehicle shown in Figure 5.15 using varying bandwidths to represent travel volumes.
+Corridor Regional Bus Connections Rail Park and Ride Key Trunk and Regional Roads Typical Congestion Locations on Trunk and Regional network Kincardine A key link for service between Glasgow and Falkirk, and Dundee, St Andrews, Dunfermline, Kirkcaldy, Glenrothes and Alloa None - Alloa via Stirling only None Kincardine and Clackmannanshire bridges, M876 connection to M9 Congestion on Kincardine Bridge and at Kincardine Bridge / Clackmannanshire Bridge roundabout Percentage Speed Change Borders - Lanarkshire None None None - but connects to Glasgow rail options in South Lanarkshire (e.g., Lanark, Carluke) A72 Routes are typically congestion free Factors Store Charge Clackman- nanshire north east (external) FirstBus provide connections to Stirling and Kinross None None A91 - links Clackmannanshire and west Fife to M90 at Kinross and Stirling Routes are typically congestion free but evidence of congestion through the biggest settlements on the A91.
+Terrenting Speed Charge used to provide a benchmark of regional flows (for all travel purposes) along these corridors at the network level, for firstly bus and train as shown in Figure 5.14, and secondly car / commercial vehicle shown in Figure 5.15 using varying bandwidths to represent travel volumes.
 Within this model, it is possible to assign only travel between local authorities and the graphics here and overleaf show the resulting pattern of flows for the modelled base year (2018).
 Also included for context are the seven '2020-2030 Planned Interventions -Strategic Sites' indicated in the interim Regional Spatial Strategy (IRSS) for Edinburgh and South East